hmtmcse/dtm/README.md

 ## How to Start Project Source
 1. Open the [Git Bash](https://git-scm.com/downloads) / any Git client / Terminal / Console
 2. Go to the destination directory where want to clone the project
-3. Download the file using curl or wget. curl example: ```bash curl https://raw.githubusercontent.com/hmtmcse/dtm/master/project-start.sh -o clone.sh```
+3. Download the file using curl or wget. curl example: ``` curl https://raw.githubusercontent.com/hmtmcse/dtm/master/project-start.sh -o clone.sh```
 4. Run the clone.sh file.
-Example: ```bash sh clone.sh```
+Example: ``` sh clone.sh```
 5. If everything above command successfully run then will get a Directory named **DTM**, Here is all of source codes
 6. This a Gradle Project so need to open this project as Gradle Project. **[IntelliJ IDEA](https://www.jetbrains.com/idea/download)**, **[Eclipse](https://www.eclipse.org/downloads/)**
 7. Here used Database as MySQL so need to configure the Database name, DB username, DB password, config file in **project-root/grails-app/conf/application.yml**.
 Below added Example of config YML